+DJJ-committed youth who participate in CPPs receive education services through the juvenile detention center (JDC) where the CPP is located.
+For additional information on education services provided in JDCs, see Chapter 6.
 DJJ provides education services to youth at Bon Air JCC (sidebar), and preliminary data suggests educational outcomes are improving for these youth.
 For youth who have not completed high school, DJJ's education division operates the Yvonne B. Miller High School, staffed by administrators and teachers who are licensed by the Virginia Department of Education.
 Data on educational outcomes for youth in DJJ custody is limited, but available data suggests outcomes are improving.
 For example, from the 2016-17 school year to the 2018-19 school year, Standards of Learning (SOL) pass rates have increased from 20 percent to 52 percent in Algebra I, from 40 percent to 56 percent in Earth Science, and from 54 percent to 62 percent in Writing, according to DJJ education reports.
 Moreover, during the 2019-20 school year, all 35 eligible youth at Bon Air JCC graduated high school.
 Additional information on education services provided to youth at Bon Air JCC can be found in Appendix F.

-For youth who have completed high school, the education division also operates post-secondary programs to provide college and career training.
+For youth who have completed high school, the education division also operates postsecondary programs to provide college and career training.
 Youth at Bon Air JCC may elect to enroll in community college courses to further their education and career readiness, covering topics such as business and entrepreneurship.
 During the 2019-20 school year, 46 youth enrolled in and completed one or more post-secondary courses during their stay at Bon Air.
 DJJ also provides several vocational opportunities to youth at Bon Air JCC to train for and obtain occupational credentials, including forklift and upholstery certifications.